 Egg Wash for Pastry

-- 1 egg mixed with 1 tbsp water
+- 1 egg mixed with 1 tablespoon water

-- 1 tbsp turbinado sugar or granulated sugar (optional)
+- 1 tablespoon turbinado sugar or granulated sugar (optional)

 - Combine almond flour, tapioca flour, salt and cubed butter in a food processor.
 Pulse until butter is in pea-sized pieces.